hovo1990/CIP_Nextflow_on_HPC/examples/nextflow_slurm/example6/README.md

 # Purpose

-This example demonstrates how to use Nextflow and Slurm to run a Python script within a Conda environment and use 1 GPU for the task.
+This example demonstrates how to use Nextflow and Slurm to run Neofetch and nvidia-smi using Singularity container and use 1 GPU for the task.

-Output files are stored in:  cd /home/$USER/a/CIP_Nextflow_on_HPC/examples/nextflow_slurm/example4_out In the output section you should see:
+Output files are stored in:  cd /home/$USER/a/CIP_Nextflow_on_HPC/examples/nextflow_slurm/example6_out In the output section you should see:

 ```